If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 Redstor currently supports the following:

-• Backup of site structure (main site and subsites recursively)
+• Backup and recovery of site structure (main site and subsites recursively)

-• Backup of all document libraries identified as such
+• Backup and recovery of all document libraries identified as such

 • Recovery to original location (overwrite)